You are here

 Undetectable = Untransmittable

-Many HIV scientists and experts now recognize that a person with an undetectable viral load cannot pass HIV to their sexual partners.
+A person with an undetectable viral load cannot pass HIV to their sexual partners.

 The Undetectable = Untransmittable (U=U) campaign is a global community of HIV advocates, activists, researchers and community partners promoting the fact that people living with HIV who are on effective treatment do not sexually pass HIV.
 The U=U campaign is supported by over 500 organizations worldwide, including the BC Centre for Disease Control, the US Centers for Disease Control, the Canadian AIDS Society and the British Columbia Centre for Excellence in HIV/AIDS.